-NBA Rumors: ‘ESPN’ Analysts Confirms DeMarcus Cousins To LA Lakers Rumors, DeAndre Jordan Also A Target
+NBA Rumors: ‘ESPN’ Analyst Confirms DeMarcus Cousins-To-L.A.
+Lakers Rumors, DeAndre Jordan Also A Target

 “That’s definitely a rumor out there.
 DeAndre Jordan, too.”

 As of now, there’s no doubt that DeMarcus Cousins and DeAndre Jordan are much better than any centers on the Lakers’ roster.
 When he failed to secure a max deal last summer, Cousins has been rumored to be interested in joining the Lakers.
-However, during that time, the Lakers decided to prioritize players who could immediately contribute to the team rather than wait for Cousins to recover from his injury.
+However, during that time, the Lakers decided to prioritize players who could immediately contribute to the team, rather than wait for Cousins to recover from his injury.

 Maybe the most ominous aspect of DeMarcus Cousins’ long-awaited Warriors debut: It was the most joyful we’ve ever seen him in the NBA.
 Column for SportsSunday in the @nytimes: https://t.co/aOsAoJg1pq